HarryHills3588/harry_hills_portfolio/content/projects/HPC.md

 # Text Analysis: What Makes a Great Textbook?

-As part of a collaborative research project, I explored how **data science and machine learning techniques** can be applied to the domain of education—specifically, what textual features distinguish highly rated textbooks.
+As part of a collaborative research project, I explored how **data science and machine learning techniques** can be applied to identify what textual features distinguish highly rated textbooks.
 Our study, *“Text Analysis: What Makes a Great Textbook”* (2025), combined **natural language processing (NLP), high-performance computing (HPC), and statistical analysis** to uncover patterns across more than 1,300 academic textbooks.

 ---